Sport is almost a culture in Spain. In this article, find an overview of different sports which are present in the country.

 You can also enjoy various thrilling sports such as rafting, mountaineering, skiing, hang gliding, sledging, paragliding, karting, quad, etc. In coastal regions, you can practice water sports such as scuba diving, water skiing, jet skiing, and many others.
 But you can also go hiking, biking or swimming with your friends or family.

 Once you have settled in Spain, you should definitely not miss the corrida which is a traditional and cultural Spanish sport, usually held from March to October, especially in Andalusia.
 The corrida implies a professional torero and a bull.
 A traditional corrida competition is divided into three parts whereby three toreros start fighting a bull at the sound of the trumpet.
 The competition ends when the torero kills the bull with a sword blow at a specific location.
+However, this tradition is increasingly being criticized by many advocates of animal protection.

 Car racing is one of the Spanish's most favorite sports, thanks to the Formula 1.
 It is also very popular in the whole of Europe, especially due to the famous Fernando Alonso.
 Hence, you can follow the Grand Premio de España in Catalonia, as well as the Formula 3 in Madrid and Valencia.